MechMindRobotics/mecheye_ros_interface/README.md

 - `value` (string): the `CloudSmoothMode` value to be set.
 Values include "Off", "Weak", "Normal" and "Strong".

-Example: set the value of `CloudSmoothMode` to "Off"
+Example: set the value of `CloudSmoothMode` to "Off "

   ```bash
   rosservice call /set_cloud_smooth_mode '!!str Off' # The value "Off" must be input as '!!str Off'.